parkerwlee-cloud/Tracy-overtime-project/README.md

 - **Wallboard display** (left screen) → `/display` roster
 - **Touchscreen kiosk** (right screen) → `/` sign-up form
-- Runs automatically on a Raspberry Pi at startup
+- Runs automatically on a Raspberry Pi 5 (or Pi 4) at startup
 - Self-heals under systemd, logs available with one command

 ---

 ## 1. What you need

-- Raspberry Pi 4 (or similar) running Raspberry Pi OS Desktop (not Lite)
+- Raspberry Pi 5 (or Pi 4) running Raspberry Pi OS Desktop (Bookworm or newer)
 - Two monitors (HDMI connections)
 - USB keyboard/mouse (for setup only)
 - Network connection (Ethernet or Wi-Fi)

 ---